aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 ## Function `shareholder`

 Return the shareholder address given the beneficiary address in a given vesting contract.
-If there are multiple shareholders with the same beneficiary address, only the first shareholder is returned.
-If the given beneficiary address is actually a shareholder address, just return the address back.

-This returns 0x0 if no shareholder is found for the given beneficiary / the address is not a shareholder itself.
+If there are multiple<br/> shareholders with the same beneficiary address, only the first shareholder is returned.
+If the given beneficiary<br/> address is actually a shareholder address, just return the address back.<br/><br/> This returns 0x0 if no shareholder is found for the given beneficiary / the address is not a shareholder itself.

 <pre><code>&#35;[view]<br/>public fun shareholder(vesting_contract_address: address, shareholder_or_beneficiary: address): address<br/></code></pre>